feder-lang/feder-ref/src/expr_fn.md

 A function is called with *expr* **(** x **)** where x is either nothing, a value or tuple of values.
 The *expr* value count must be the same as the parameter count of the function declaration.
+Values (and variables) are passed by using call-by-value.

 Example: